andrew/ultimate-awesome/README.md

 - [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [awesome-resources](https://github.com/corralm/awesome-resources) - 🤓 My curated lists of awesome data science books and resources.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
+- [fucking-machine-learning-tutorials](https://github.com/correia-jpv/fucking-machine-learning-tutorials) - Machine learning and deep learning tutorials, articles and other resources.
+With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.
 - [awesome-basics](https://github.com/cyberlytics/awesome-basics) - Digitaler Ressourcen-Pool für Informatik/KI.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.